Uralstech/UXR.QuestCamera/Documentation/DocSource/QuickStart.md

 ### Vulkan-specific Capture Sessions (Experimental)

-If your app uses the Vulkan Graphics API and targets API Level 33 (Android 13) or higher, you can use `VulkanContinuousCaptureSession`, in the `Uralstech.UXR.QuestCamera.Vulkan` namespace, instead of `ContinuousCaptureSession`.
+If your app uses the Vulkan Graphics API and targets API Level 33 (Android 13) or higher, you can use `VulkanContinuousCaptureSession` and `VulkanOnDemandCaptureSession`, in the `Uralstech.UXR.QuestCamera.Vulkan` namespace, instead of `ContinuousCaptureSession` and `OnDemandCaptureSession`.
 It can improve memory usage and performance as it uses a native rendering plugin to perform YUV-to-RGBA conversion on the GPU without any CPU copies.

 You can create them by calling `CameraDevice.CreateVulkanContinuousSession()`, like so: